alovajs/alova/README.md

 // Confirm the modification category name event callback const confirmCategoryNameChange = categoryName => {

-  // The first parameter of setCacheData can be passed in a Method object, or a Method object matcher
+  // The first parameter of setCacheData can be passed in a Method instance, or a Method instance matcher
   // The second parameter can receive the update function.
-When multiple Method objects are matched, this function will be called multiple times.
+When multiple Method instances are matched, this function will be called multiple times.
 The function parameter is the old cache, and the updated cache is required to be returned. setCacheData('todoList', oldCache => {
     return {
       ...cacheItem,